 - Taxis are easy to take, especially in the bigger cities, but also expensive

 - Use apps or call to catch a taxi

 The popular shinkansen, also known as bullet train, is widely recognized as a symbolic train of Japan.
-Since its first started operating in 1964, it has served as the primary transportation system that takes everyone around the country with comfortable ride and professional services.
+Since it first started operating in 1964, it has served as the primary transportation system that takes everyone around the country with comfortable rides and professional services.
 The high speed shinkansen network conveniently covers most part of the country except Sanin (山陰) and Shikoku (四国) region.
 Riding the shinkansen is without a doubt a must do when travelling in Japan!

-The high-speed train will you save time, running at speeds of 320 km/h.
+The high-speed train will save time, running at speeds of 320 km/h.
 It takes less than 2.5 hours to get to Osaka from Tokyo by shinkansen!
 There are mainly three types of shinkansen: Nozomi (のぞみ), Hikari (ひかり), and Kodama (こだま), with Nozomi being the fastest.
-The network of shinkansen consists in total of nine different lines of which the Tokaido lines running between TOkyo and Osaka, is the most popular.
+The network of shinkansen consists of nine different lines of which the Tokaido line running between TOkyo and Osaka, is the most popular.
 On-board service offers a range of snacks, bento boxes, and beverages that you can enjoy during the long journey.
 Most lines offer free wifi onboard.

 Key facts shinkansen